Property Owner Liability in Sexual Assault Cases

 If the victim was a child trespasser or a foreseeable trespasser, liability may still attach under the attractive nuisance rule or the frequent trespasser rule.

 The landowner must have actual or constructive knowledge (knew or should have known) about the defect which caused damages.

 Direct evidence includes repair invoices, inspection reports, and other “smoking guns.”
 Under Anjou v.
 Boston Elevated Railway Company, circumstantial evidence is admissible to establish constructive knowledge.
 Essentially, the longer the defect existed, the more likely it is that the owner had constructive knowledge.

 Commonly, landowners deny liability in these situations, claiming that the assailant was solely responsible for damages.
 That’s simply not the case.
 Under Sturbridge Partners v.
 Walker, if a “substantially similar” event had occurred on or near the owner’s property, the owner is a responsible third party.

 Victim/plaintiffs need only establish substantial similarity by a preponderance of the evidence, or more likely than not.

 Landowners may be jointly responsible for sexual assault, sexual battery, rape, or other wrongs that occur on their property because of inadequate security.
-For a free consultation with an experienced personal injury attorney, contact Butler Tobin.
+For a free consultation with an experienced personal injury attorney, contact Butler Law Firm.
 We do not charge upfront legal fees in tort cases.